 I’ve talked a lot about water temps, but what is good and what is bad for trout?

-Time of the day and water temperature are closely related.
+The time of the day and water temperature are closely related.
 During summer, it is the sun that can dictate the water temps.

 As a result, the water temperature in the river can be 60 degrees Fahrenheit just before sunrise, increase to 66 degrees later in the morning, and finally reach its maximum of 70 to even 75 degrees during the midday.
 By dusk, it can be back down to 65 and fishing well again.